amateeraasu/movienow-business-intelligence-/README.md

 MovieNow Business Intelligence Analysis
 SQL-Driven Decision Making for Online Movie Rental Platform

-🎬 Project Overview
+🎬 Project Overview:
 This project demonstrates comprehensive business intelligence analysis for MovieNow, a fictional online movie rental platform.
 Using PostgreSQL, I analyzed customer behavior, revenue patterns, movie preferences, and operational KPIs to support data-driven decision making.

-📊 Business Context
+📊 Business Context:
 MovieNow is an online streaming platform where customers can rent movies for 24-hour periods.
 The company needs insights to:

 Optimize movie catalog and pricing strategies